 For many, this topic brings up an important question: what is the right way to on-board?
-We believe there are many right ways, as long as it first starts with defining a clear motivation, thinking through the employee journey and appointing tasks to key stakeholders.
+We believe there are many right ways.
+Typically, great onboarding flows involve defining a clear motivation, thinking through the employee journey and appointing tasks to key stakeholders.

 In this blog, we will walk you through all the steps you need to know to create a cohesive onboarding flow and provide you the tools to build one yourself.

 In this initial step you get to define what your company stands for and the “why” or company values you wish to portray in your onboarding experience.
-It is critical to advertise yourself and your onboarding journey with full truth and transparency to what the company mission and vision are.
-Stay alert that you do not want to appear one way in the hiring process and then present a different reality during the onboarding journey.
-To draw this alignment, start by asking yourself what the real intent is in creating an onboarding experience and what you want the employee to take away from it.
+It is critical tackle your onboarding journey with full truth and transparency.
+Beware of appearing one way in the hiring process and then presenting a different reality during the onboarding journey.
+To draw this alignment, start by asking yourself what the real intent is in creating an onboarding experience.
+After, consider what you want the employee to take away from it.
 Some examples include:

 - Help the new employee feel welcomed and engaged